 After Existentialism, Light

-“Arise, shine, for your light has come, and the glory of the Lord rises upon you.
-See, darkness covers the earth and thick darkness is over the peoples, but the Lord rises upon you and his glory appears over you.
-Nations will come to your light, and kings to the brightness of your dawn.”
+“Arise!
+Shine, for your light has come, the glory of the Lord has dawned upon you.
+Though darkness covers the earth, and thick clouds, the peoples, Upon you the Lord will dawn, and over you his glory will be seen.
+Nations shall walk by your light, kings by the radiance of your dawning.”

 Name: Kevin Davis